 Indian party system is unique in its nature.
-We cannot classify the Indian party system with any existing classification
+We cannot classify the Indian party system with any existing classification model.
+Indian party system has gradually evolved after independence with the growth of political consciousness.

 Hence, to understand linkages between regional and national politics, we have to study party politics with historical development of Indian political consciousness.